-2. The crypto-asset industry is still evolving and there is currently no standard terminology used.
-The Ruling uses the term "crypto-asset" to cover digital assets

-- that use cryptography and blockchain technology to regulate their generation and verify transfers. - 3.
+- 3. The crypto-asset industry is still evolving and there is currently no standard terminology used.
+The Ruling uses the term "crypto-asset" to cover digital assets that use cryptography and blockchain technology to regulate their generation and verify transfers.1 - 4.
 It is becoming more common for employees (particularly those working in crypto-asset-related industries) to receive remuneration in crypto-assets.
 The Commissioner has been asked to provide guidance on how remuneration paid in crypto-assets is taxed.
-This Ruling sets out the Commissioner's view on the situation where an employee is regularly paid part of their remuneration in crypto-assets. - 4.
+This Ruling sets out the Commissioner's view on the situation where an employee is regularly paid part of their remuneration in crypto-assets. - 5.
 The Commissioner's initial views on this issue were set out in issues paper IRRUIP 11: "Whether remuneration paid to an employee in cryptocurrency is subject to PAYE or FBT", which was released for consultation in June 2018.
-The submissions received have been taken into account in drafting this Ruling and also the related Ruling "BR PUB 19/02: Income Tax Bonuses paid in crypto-assets".
+The submissions received were taken into account in drafting this Ruling and also the related Rulings; BR PUB 19/03: Income Tax Employer issued crypto-assets provided to an employee, BR PUB 19/04: Income Tax Application of the employee share scheme rules to employer issued crypto-assets provided to an employee and BR PUB 21/02: Income Tax Bonuses paid in crypto-assets.